micmic210/budget-manager/README.md

 ![Budget Manager Design Blueprint](/assets/images/blue_print.png)

 ## User Experience
+The Budget Manager Application is designed with a user-friendly interface, ensuring ease of navigation and interaction.
+Users are greeted with clear and color-coded messages that guide them through various functionalities.
+The application uses a simple main menu to access different features, providing straightforward prompts and error messages to help users manage their expenses effectively.

 ### User Stories

-1. Log My Daily Expenses Easily
-	* Story: As a user, I want to add my daily expenses quickly and easily, so I can keep track of where my money is going.
+1. As a user, I want to add new expenses so that I can keep track of my spending.
-	* Acceptance Criteria: The application allows me to enter the date, select a category from a list, write a description, and specify the amount for each expense.
-The application prompts for re-entry in case of invalid input.

-2. View My Expense History
+	* Scenario: The user selects the option to add a new expense, inputs the date, category, description, and amount, and the expense is saved successfully.

-	* Story: As a user, I want to view a list of all my expenses, so I can review my spending habits and ensure accuracy.
+2. As a user, I want to view all my recorded expenses so that I can review my spending habits.
-	* Acceptance Criteria: The application displays all logged expenses in a clear and organized manner, with each expense showing the date, category, description, and amount.

-3. Edit Incorrect or Outdated Expenses
+	* Scenario: The user selects the option to view expenses, and a list of all recorded expenses is displayed in an organized manner.

-	  * Story: As a user, I want to edit any expenses that were entered incorrectly or have changed, so my records remain accurate.
+3. As a user, I want to edit an existing expense so that I can correct any mistakes or update the details.
-	  * Acceptance Criteria: The application allows me to select and edit any expense from the list, updating details such as date, category, description, and amount.

-4. Delete Incorrect or Unnecessary Expenses
+	* Scenario: The user selects the option to edit an expense, chooses the specific expense to update, modifies the details, and the changes are saved successfully.

-	  * Story: As a user, I want to delete any expenses that were entered incorrectly or are no longer relevant, so my records remain accurate.
+4. As a user, I want to delete an expense so that I can remove any incorrect or unnecessary records.
-	  * Acceptance Criteria: The application allows me to select and delete any expense from the list.
+	* Scenario: The user selects the option to delete an expense, confirms the deletion, and the expense is removed from the records.

-5. Summarize My Expenses by Category
-	  * Story: As a user, I want to see a summary of my expenses categorized by type, so I can understand where I’m spending the most money.
+5. As a user, I want to see a summary of my expenses categorized by type so that I can understand where my money is going.
-	  * Acceptance Criteria: The application provides a summary of total spending per category and calculates the remaining budget.
+	* Scenario: The user selects the option to summarize expenses, and a categorized summary is displayed showing the total spent in each category and the remaining budget.

-6. Understand My Remaining Budget
-	  * Story: As a user, I want to see how much of my budget remains, so I can manage my finances better.
+6. As a user, I want to export my expenses to a CSV file so that I can analyze my data in other applications or keep a backup.
-	  * Acceptance Criteria: The application displays the total amount spent and the remaining budget after logging expenses, helping me to avoid overspending.

-7. Navigate the Application Easily
-	  * Story: As a user, I want a simple and intuitive menu to navigate through different options, so I can use the application efficiently.
-	  * Acceptance Criteria: The application provides a clear main menu with options to add, view, edit, delete, summarize expenses, export data to CSV, and exit the program.
+	* Scenario: The user selects the option to export data, and the expenses are successfully saved to a CSV file.

 ### User Goals

-1. Efficient Expense Management
-	* Goal: Enable users to efficiently log and manage their daily expenses.
-	* Metric: The time taken to log an expense should be minimal, with a user-friendly input process that handles errors gracefully.

-2. Clear Overview of Spending
-	* Goal: Provide users with a clear and organized overview of their spending history.
-	* Metric: Users should be able to view all expenses at a glance, categorized and detailed for easy review.

-3. Accurate Records
-	* Goal: Maintain accurate records by allowing users to edit or delete incorrect or unnecessary expense entries.
-	* Metric: Users should be able to edit or delete expenses with minimal steps and without errors.

-4. Insightful Expense Summaries
-	* Goal: Offer insightful summaries that help users understand their spending patterns.
-	* Metric: Summaries should break down expenses by category and provide totals that are easy to interpret.

-5. Budget Awareness
-	* Goal: Help users stay aware of their remaining budget to prevent overspending.
-	* Metric: The remaining budget should be prominently displayed and updated in real-time as expenses are logged.

-6. Intuitive Navigation
-	* Goal: Ensure the application is easy to navigate for all users, regardless of technical skill.
-	* Metric: Users should be able to navigate the main menu and access different functionalities without confusion.
+1. Track Expenses: Users can add, view, edit, and delete their expenses to maintain an accurate and comprehensive record of their spending.

+2. Stay Within Budget: The application helps users monitor their spending against a predefined budget, providing alerts when they approach their limit.

+3. Analyze Spending: Users can generate summaries of their expenses by category, allowing them to identify spending patterns and areas for potential savings.

+4. Export Data: Users can export their expense data to a CSV file, facilitating further analysis in spreadsheet programs or sharing with others.

+5. Maintain Accurate Records: Users have the tools to correct or remove any erroneous entries, ensuring that their expense records are precise and reliable.

+6. User-Friendly Interaction: The application offers an intuitive interface with clear prompts and feedback, making it accessible to users of all technical skill levels.

 ## Application Features